rolling-scopes-school/tasks/tasks/theyalow-en(LT).md

 ## Procedure

-Create a new private repository named *theyalow* in **your** Github account and upload your HTML and CSS files.
+Create a new branch named *theyalow* in **your private RS** Github account and upload your HTML and CSS files.

 ## Assessment criteria